-- Quotations (included in the wordage) should not normally be more than three lines of text. - Appendices should only be included where necessary and should not be used as an alternative location for the demonstration of learning outcomes, as the main body of the work should stand alone.
+Note: Quotations should not normally be more than three lines of text, and are included in the wordage.
+Appendices should only be included where necessary and should not be used as an alternative location for the demonstration of learning outcomes, as the main body of the work should stand alone.